roddhjav/apparmor.d/docs/development/directives.md

 title: Directives
 ---

 `apparmor.d` supports build directives, they are processed at build time of the project, when running `make`.
-They are valid apparmor comment, `apparmor_parser` can be used on a profile even if the directives have not been processed.
+They are valid apparmor comment, therefore, `apparmor_parser` can be used on a profile even if the directives have not been processed.
 They should not end with a comma.
 Multiline directive is not supported.

 The directives follow the format:
 ```sh